telstra/openapi-platform/DEVELOPMENT.md

    Runs the backend server.
 This requires that the backend first be built using one of the above commands.

+## Testing
+ * `yarn run test`
+   Runs all Jest tests in the `test` directory, displaying a summary of the test results.
+ * `yarn run ci-test`
+   Runs the `checker:types` and `test` commands in succession, to both run the TypeScript type checker and Jest tests.
+Intended for use with continuous integration, rather than to be run directly.

 ## Other Commands
  * `yarn run checker:types` \
    Runs the TypeScript type checker on the codebase, displaying the output.